 The Aguilas Learning Center of the Sea (CIMAR) is part of a program that has been formed under the Plan of Competitive Tourism: "Aguilas, sea and fishing".
 The Learning Center is financed by the Ministry of industry, energy and tourism, the autonomous community of the Region of Murcia, and the municipality of Águilas.
 This center has recently opened its doors, offering the visitor the necessary information and means to understand and enjoy the natural, cultural and maritime heritage of Aguilas.
 The center is focused on improving the perception and protection of the sea’s resources and culture.
 Also, it’s equipped to enhance the attractions of the city, redirecting the visitor to other points of interest, and natural landscapes.

-The objective is to offer a panoramic view of the sea at Aguilas, to seek the necessary commitment of the public in order to protect its future.
+The objective of this audioguide is to offer a panoramic view of the sea at Aguilas, to seek the necessary commitment of the public in order to protect its future.
 Landscapes, biodiversity, crafts, traditions... all of them require further knowledge and the respect of society.
 The Center will help in the process of enhancing and protecting these values.

 The learning center has 3 distinct spaces; for example, the museum area.
 It is located in a room with an area of 400 square meters.
 The second space is the "José and Josepha" boat, a twenty-metre-long fishing boat that makes a common connection between the 2 main buildings.
 Finally, we have the aquarium building formed by a large tank containing 30,000 litres of sea water.
 This tank will house native species.
 There are also three tanks, each with a volume on 3000-litres—each one containing Mediterranean species.
 Finally, there are nine other thematic aquariums, each with a volume of at least 500 liters.
 They’ll contain species of animals and plants from all of the oceans and seas of the world.